FastXProtocol/fastx-doc/Low Latency Transaction on Plasma/Low Latency Transaction on Plasma.md

 ## Exit Transaction

-1. A transaction must be included in the current block before transaction index P;
+1. A transaction must be included in the current block before current transaction index plus P;
 2. the block number of the transaction input must be lower than the block number of that transaction, or the transaction index of its input must be less or equal to the transaction index of itself minus P;
 3. A new block must be committed to the root chain before M-Q, where M is the most recent number of root chain blocks, and Q is a positive integer smaller than M;
 4. The block containing the exit transaction must be committed to the root chain before M number of  root chain blocks.
 5. blockNum denotes the block number of the exit transaction; txIdx denotes the transaction index in that block; InputBlockNum denotes the block number of the input of the exit transaction; and InputTxIdx denotes the transaction index of the input of that transaction; So we get a exit waiting queue like the following:
   `Order by MAX(inputBlockNum1 * 100000 + inputTxIdx1, inputBlockNum2 * 100000 + inputTxIdx2) ASC, (blockNum * 100000 + txIdx) DESC`
   And the exit waiting period is 7 days.
 6. All inputs must be validated for the exit transaction.
 7. The challenge period is 3 days.